Managing Better - A new service partnership to help older people across Wales manage better and stay safe in their own homes.

-Care & Repair Cymru, RNIB Cymru and Action on Hearing Loss Cymru, are delighted to announce a new partnership to deliver a critical prevention service, to be known as Managing Better, for older people across Wales.
-The service is funded by Welsh Government Sustainable Social Services Third Sector Grant, totaling £1.25m over 3 years, commencing today (1 April 2016).
+Care & Repair Cymru, RNIB Cymru and Action on Hearing Loss Cymru are delighted to announce a new partnership to deliver a critical prevention service, to be known as Managing Better, for older people across Wales.
+The service is funded by Welsh Government Sustainable Social Services Third Sector Grant, totalling £1.25 million over three years, commencing today (1 April 2016).

 The new service features Critical Prevention Caseworkers in every part of Wales, helping older people who live in poor housing, and are frail, have dementia, sensory impairment or are vulnerable in other ways.
 The service will work with primary healthcare practitioners, GPs, hospitals, social care, and third sector organisations to reach older people most in need of help, to keep them safe, warm and independent at home.
 The specialist Caseworkers, working out of local Care & Repair Agencies, will visit older people in their own homes, assess their needs and identify bespoke solutions to the housing problems they face.

 Richard Williams, Director of Action on Hearing Loss Cymru, said: “We are delighted to be working with Care & Repair and RNIB Cymru on this important new service.
 This strong partnership approach means the 575,500 people in Wales who are deaf or have hearing loss can now have access to much needed support to enable them to live safely and independently at home”.

 Ceri Jackson, Director of RNIB Cymru also welcomed the news, saying “Sight loss affects people of all ages, but especially older people.
 In Wales, one in five people aged over 75, and one in two aged 90 and over are living with sight loss, and the numbers are set to double in the next 25 years.
 We know that people with sight loss are at greater risk of falls and depression.
 That’s why this new service is timely and will provide much needed help for older people with sight loss to remain living independently at home.”